MJaloui/kidslist-fullstack/README.md

 # Kidslist

-A fullstack application for tracking and managing gift ideas for friends and family members.
+A fullstack application for tracking and managing gifts.

 ## Project Structure